Rhys Griffiths (footballer): Return to Port Talbot

 He began a third stint with Port Talbot Town later in July, twelve months after leaving the club to join Plymouth Argyle.
 "There were quite a few [offers from other clubs].
 It's nice to feel that I'm still wanted but I narrowed it down to two in the end and I felt [joining Port Talbot] would be the right thing to do," Griffiths said on the club's website.
-On 14 March 2014 Griffiths broke the all time Welsh league record of most goals in a game scoring 7 against Afan Lido.
+On 14 March 2014 Griffiths broke the all time Welsh league record of most goals in a game scoring seven against Afan Lido.

+Aberystwyth Town

-Another injury cursed season followed this time at Aberystwyth Town F.C., where he scored 7 goals in 21 appearances, before he became manager of recently formed Bridgend club Penybont F.C.
+Another injury cursed season followed this time at Aberystwyth Town F.C., where he scored seven goals in 21 appearances.

+Penybont

+In 2016 he became player-manager of recently formed Bridgend club Penybont F.C.
 Penybont had avoided relegation from Welsh League Division 1 on goal difference the season before Griffiths took over (a single goal).
 In his first season the club finished runners up (to Barry Town), and lost in the quarter-final of the Welsh Cup to eventual winners Bala Town.
 His assistant manager is ex Cardiff City and Hereford defender Martyn Giles.

+Whilst at the club he played for the club, most recently appearing in the Cymru Premier in August 2022 when as a substitute he scored the winning goal in a match against Flint Town United.
+Later that season a game in the Welsh League Cup marked his final first team appearance for the club.
+During the subsequent three seasons he named himself as an unused substitute on numerous occasions, the most recent time being an Cymru Premier match against Caernarfon Town in September 2025.